noirscape/SwitchGuide-NewLayout/sdcard.md

 The next step depends on the platform you want to boot CFW from.

-- If you plan on booting CFW from a Windows system, go [here](os-specific-preparations/windows.html){: .a-table}
+- If you plan on booting CFW from a Windows system, go [here](os-specific-preparations/windows.html)
-- If you plan on booting CFW from a macOS or Linux system, go [here](os-specific-preparations/linux.html){: .a-table}
+- If you plan on booting CFW from a macOS or Linux system, go [here](os-specific-preparations/linux.html)
-- If you plan on booting CFW from an Android or chromeOS device, go [here](os-specific-preparations/android.html){: .a-table}
+- If you plan on booting CFW from an Android or chromeOS device, go [here](os-specific-preparations/android.html)